Pluto TV is a streaming platform that serves live television and on-demand video content free of charge.

 In the past, there had been some speculation about new revenue streams, including the sales of anonymized data as well as the launch of a premium subscription.
 None of these have been confirmed though.

-Other companies in the industry, such as Roku or Tubi TV, have relied on similar monetization methods to get their respective businesses off the ground.
+Other companies in the industry, such as Plex, Roku, and Tubi TV, have relied on similar monetization methods to get their respective businesses off the ground.

 Pluto TV Funding, Revenue & Valuation